jaxspades/personal-website/posts/posts/gaming/st-paddys-weekend-lan-party-towerfall-ascension.md

 # The Wrap Up (For Part 2)
 All in all, I feel that this game is well worth $15 for being an indie game.
 It is immensely fun for local multiplayer (be forewarned it does not have internet multiplayer at this time), and if you shell out an extra $10, you get more power ups, more levels, more baddies, more characters and a level editor with the capability to download community crafted levels!
 FUN!
 If you love Spelunky's multiplayer, or even Bomberman/Mario battles, check this one out.
 In fact, check it out either way.

+Ready for one last spooky post about the LAN Party?
+I knew you were!
+You can get more action [here](http://www.colinhartwig.com/posts/gaming/st-paddys-weekend-lan-party-p-t/).

 Have a great Monday!